CSU Education Abroad Participation Data

 Overall CSU Education Abroad Participation Rates

 Participation rates are calculated based on the number of CSU students abroad in a given year divided by the number of students graduating that year.
 CSU tracks and includes all study, research, internships, service learning, or other international educational experiences, which may be for-credit or not-for-credit.
 Annual updates are posted each October for the previous academic year.
-Note: COVID-19 travel restrictions greatly impacted 2020 participation rates because nearly all summer and fall learning abroad needed to be cancelled.
+Note: COVID-19 travel restrictions greatly impacted 2020 and 2021 participation rates because nearly all learning abroad needed to be cancelled or postponed.

 CSU Interactive Enrollment by College and Department